Visyond/website-hugo/site/content/_index.md

     - learnMore:
-        - text: >-
-            Multiple assumptions can coexist in the same cell.
-The last added value does not overwrite the existing ones.
-Nobody, including the spreadsheet owner, can change data entered by others.
-        - text: >-
-            Visyond will track who added each assumption.
-        - text: >-
-            Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
       descr: >-
-        Numbers in visualizations are linked to the central spreadsheet, maintaining their connection to the original calculation and automatically updating based on changes in the base model or scenarios, requiring minimal manual maintenance.
+        Numbers and visualizations are linked to the central spreadsheet, maintaining their connection to the original calculation and automatically updating based on changes in the base model or scenarios, requiring minimal manual maintenance.
       video: /video/Track What Is Happening in Your Projects - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
       title: Preserve the ‘value-formula’ connection

     - learnMore:
-        - text: >-
-            Multiple assumptions can coexist in the same cell.
-The last added value does not overwrite the existing ones.
-Nobody, including the spreadsheet owner, can change data entered by others.
-        - text: >-
-            Visyond will track who added each assumption.
-        - text: >-
-            Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
       descr: >-
         Multiple people can safely query the model simultaneously without interfering with each other or changing the central spreadsheet.
 Each stakeholder has a personalized view of visualizations, tailored to their needs.
       video: /video/Track What Is Happening in Your Projects - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
-      title: Protect the spreadsheet from people
+      title: Personalize insights

     blockTitle: 'Reduce time-to-insights'
     blockDesc: >-